Talk to us 0300 365 3100

 About the Role

-You will be responsible for delivering housing services to our tenants at our schemes in Barnet.
-This is a generic and rewarding housing management role - and a challenging one.
-You will be letting properties, carrying out scheme inspections, including key health and safety checks, helping tenants to keep up to date with their rent, and liaising with social services and occupational health services to ensure tenants can successfully maintain their tenancy and live independently.
-You will also be dealing with tenancy issues, including extensive management of reports of anti-social behaviour.
-It is important that you have experience of managing Anti-Social Behaviour.
+This is a varied, rewarding, and sometimes challenging housing management role.
+You will be responsible for letting properties, carrying out scheme inspections (including key health and safety checks), supporting tenants to keep up to date with their rent, and liaising with social services and occupational health services to help tenants maintain their tenancies and live independently.
+You will also manage reports of low level anti-social behaviour and provide ongoing tenancy support.

-Lone working will be expected as part of this role however you will be working as part of a small team managed by the Neighbourhood Manager and will be expected to achieve stretching and ambitious targets.
-Tenant engagement is key to Habinteg’s success, and you will work closely with tenant representatives and tenant groups.
+You will be working as part of a small team and will be managed by the Senior Neighbourhood Coordinator, with an expectation to achieve stretching and ambitious targets.
+Tenant engagement is key to our success, and you will work closely with tenant representatives and tenant groups.

 About You